David Berkowitz: Press and publicity (March 10, 1977)

 In a March 10, 1977, press conference, NYPD officials and Mayor Abraham Beame declared the same .44 Bulldog revolver had fired the shots that killed Lauria and Voskerichian.
-Official documents were later brought to the public eye, revealing that while police strongly suspected the same .44 Bulldog had been used in the shootings, the evidence was actually inconclusive.
+Official documents were later brought to the public eye, revealing that while police strongly suspected the same .44 Bulldog had been used in all of the shootings, the evidence was actually inconclusive.

 The crimes were discussed by the local media virtually every day.
 Circulation increased dramatically for the New York Post and the Daily News, tabloid newspapers with graphic crime reporting and commentary.
-Foreign media featured many of the reports as well, including front page articles of newspapers such as the Vatican's L'Osservatore Romano, the Israeli newspaper Maariv, and the Soviet Izvestia.
+Foreign media featured many of the reports as well, including front page articles of newspapers such as the Vatican's L'Osservatore Romano, the Israeli newspaper Maariv and the Soviet Izvestia.

 Crimes continue (April to July 1977)

 Esau and Suriani shooting (April)

 At about 3:00 a.m. on April 17, 1977, Alexander Esau (20), a tow truck operator, and Valentina Suriani (18), a Lehman College student and an aspiring actress and model, were sitting in a car belonging to Esau's brother on the Hutchinson River Parkway service road in the Bronx, about a block from Suriani's home and only a few blocks away from the scene of the Lauria–Valenti shooting.
-A resident of a nearby building heard four shots and called the police.
+A resident of a nearby building heard four shots and called police.
 Suriani, who was sitting in the driver's seat, was shot once and Esau twice, both in the head.
 Suriani died at the scene, and Esau died in the hospital several hours later without being able to describe his attacker(s).
 Police said the weapon used for the crime was the same as the one which they had suspected in the earlier shootings.
 Berkowitz confirmed in 1993 that he was the shooter.

 Crime-scene letters (May)

 Son of Sam letter

 Police discovered a handwritten letter near the bodies of Esau and Suriani, written mostly in block capitals with a few lower-case letters, and addressed to NYPD Captain Joseph Borrelli.
 With this letter, Berkowitz identified himself as "Son of Sam" for the first time.
-The press had previously dubbed the killer "the .44 Caliber Killer" because of his weapon of choice.
+The press had previously dubbed the perpetrator the ".44 Caliber Killer" because of his weapon of choice.
 The letter was initially withheld from the public, but some of its contents were revealed to the press and he quickly became known as the "Son of Sam".

 The letter expressed the killer's determination to continue his work, and taunted police for their fruitless efforts to capture him.
 In full, with misspellings intact, the letter read: